/* Rambling Owl addition to remove page titles from blogs */

 The Boddingtons …

 It was nice to break out onto a small B-road after this incident, to feel some firm ground underfoot, and I marched along at a brisk pace as the road took me left and downwards towards a bridge over a tiny brook.
 I was very pleased with the days walking up to that point; I knew when I set out that it would be mostly composed of field walking and indeed a lot of the walk had crossed farmland, but it was a pleasant hike nonetheless and I never felt that it had become a repetitive plod.
-The views, when they were offered, were rather beautiful in an old-style English kind of way, the woods and hedgerows were busy with the colours and sounds of spring and the villages that punctuated the route were charming enough to demand a certain amount of dallying.
+The views, when they were offered, were rather beautiful in a classic middle England kind of way, the woods and hedgerows were busy with the colours and sounds of spring and the villages that punctuated the route were charming enough to demand a certain amount of dallying.
 I was also impressed with the way-marking for this route, there being more of them and better placed than the Centenary Way.
 A bit of a shame really that this was about to change for the next hour or so.

 I left the road just before the bridge and entered a large field that had been newly planted with some sort of cereal crop.
 The sun had been shining brightly all day and the field had absorbed the heat and was throwing it back out like an oven on low heat.
 I made a video that mostly concerned itself with how tired I now felt, how my back ached, and how I was being stung by nettles, live on camera.